NURSE’S OFFICE INFORMATION

 Impetigo

 Area must be covered.
-For multiple lesions, child must have a statement from physician stating the student may return to school.
+For multiple lesions, the child must have a statement from a physician stating the student may return to school.

 Measles

-All cases MUST be reported to doctor or heath department.
-Child must have statement from physician to return to school.
+All cases MUST be reported to a doctor or health department.
+The child must have a statement from a physician to return to school.

 Pinkeye (conjunctivitis)